Thinking of quitting your job to chase your dreams of entrepreneurship?

 Think about all the little tasks that massively pile up: Your business phone number, diverts, voicemail, email signature, business cards, document templates and trademarks.
 The list really is endless!

-Next, you have accountancy tasks to organize such as your business bank account, a reliable accountant, software, business insurances (yes, multiple!) and many other time-heavy tasks like networking and relationship building — before you've even started operating.
+Next, you have accountancy tasks to organize — your business bank account, a reliable accountant, software, business insurances (yes, multiple!) and many other time-heavy tasks like networking and relationship building — before you've even started operating.

 Now, about the money…